pivotal-cf/docs-pks/pod-security-admission.hbs.md

 ---
-title: Pod Security Admission in Tanzu Kubernetes Grid Integrated Edition
+title: Pod Security Admission in {{  vars.product }}
-owner: TKGI

 ---

-This topic describes how to use Kubernetes Pod Security Admission (PSA) with VMware Tanzu Kubernetes Grid Integrated Edition (TKGI).
+This topic describes how to use Kubernetes Pod Security Admission (PSA) with {{  vars.product_full }} ({{ vars.product_short }}).

 > **Note** Support for Kubernetes Pod Security Policy (PSP) has been removed in Kubernetes v1.25.

 ##<a id='psa-about'></a> About Pod Security Admission

 PSA is the Kubernetes-recommended way to implement security standards.
 TKGI supports the built-in PSA in Kubernetes.
 PSA is enabled in TKGI, by default.

 In TKGI, you can configure PSA in a cluster or in a custom namespace.

 For more information on PSA, see [Pod Security Admission](https://kubernetes.io/docs/concepts/security/pod-security-admission/) in the Kubernetes documentation.

 ##<a id='psa-cluster'></a> Pod Security Admission in a TKGI Cluster